dcac/dcac.github.io/_posts/reviews/2014-12-22-night-at-the-museum-secret-of-the-tomb.md

   - family
   - fantasy
 ---
 Did you know?
-Could you see the fatigue,?
+Could you see the fatigue?
 Did you spend more time than usual on set?
-Because from where I was sitting all I could see a man who seemed emptied out.
+Because from where I was sitting all I could see was a man who seemed emptied out.
 The word “bereft” and all that it implies was at the forefront of my mind every time he was onscreen.
 I didn’t love Robin Williams the same way [many people seemed to](http://www.dearcastandcrew.com/content/2014/8/12/dear-robin.html).
 But I found myself getting pretty upset as I sat and watched his light going out.

 _Night at the Museum: Secret of the Tomb_ is most notable for the fact that it’s one of the last films Robin Williams made before ending his life.
 Otherwise it is a pretty forgettable return to a franchise that is largely...well, forgettable.
 The whole gang (plus a Neanderthal version of Ben Stiller—don’t ask how that happens) head off to England to...